chz31/notes_and_examples/workflows/muscle_conform_centerline.md

-Activate nnInteractive
+**Activate nnInteractive**<br>

-Open 3D Slicer
+Open 3D Slicer<br>
 Make sure the image is isotropic.
-Switch to each
+Switch to `Crop Volume` module.
+Create an ROI.

 Switch to nnInteractive module

 Use nnInteractive to segment the inferior rectus muscles on both sides

-Use the below script to extract centerline [muscle_centerline_extraction.py](https://github.com/chz31/notes_and_examples/blob/main/muscle_centerline_extraction.py)
+Download the below script to extract centerline [muscle_centerline_extraction.py](https://github.com/chz31/notes_and_examples/blob/main/muscle_centerline_extraction.py)

-Download the script first.
+Change the script first.

 In Line 1 and 2, change the volume and segmentation node names in the paranthesis
 ```